KennethScott/PrettierX64/README.md

       configured, it will use them and you can add more file types.
     - If no local Prettier installation is found, the extension falls back to an embedded Prettier.
 - Reads the standard [Prettier configuration file](https://prettier.io/docs/en/configuration.html)

-## Known Issues/Limitations

-- The extension attempts to add a "Make Prettier" option to the right-click context menu in the editor, however this does not currently work for css/scss/less file types.
-Instead please use the Format on Save functionality or the hotkey combo to trigger formatting for these types.

 ### Prettify
 This extension calls the [Prettier](https://github.com/jlongster/prettier) node module behind the scenes to format any supported file type to its standards.